PARSECworld/ecoecon/README.md

 Preliminary results (in data/results directory)
-		econclust.tif - Raster of clustered census data ecoecon.tif - Raster of combined cluster and ecoregion data
+		econclust.tif - Raster of clustered census data ecoecon.tif - Raster of combined cluster and ecoregion data, encoding is cluster (1:n * 10000) + ecoregion value

 **Bugs**: Users are encouraged to report bugs here.
 Go to [issues](https://github.com/PARSECworld/ecoecon/issues) in the menu above, and press new issue to start a new bug report, documentation correction or feature request.
 You can direct questions to <jeffrey_evans@tnc.org>.